Can a Fitbit really tell if you're pregnant?

-We asked GP Philippa Kaye if tracking a higher heart rate can really reveal if you’re pregnant – and she agrees that yes, a higher heart rate is experienced by all women when they’re pregnant, but unless you’re using a heart rate monitor, you just won’t notice.
+We asked our expert family GP Philippa Kaye if tracking a higher heart rate can really reveal if you're pregnant.
+She told us that it's true that a higher heart rate is experienced by all women when they're pregnant, but unless you're using a heart rate monitor, you just won't notice.

-“During the first trimester there is a slight increase in heart rate as well as a slight rise in temperature,” she said.
+"During the 1st trimester, there is a slight increase in heart rate as well as a slight rise in temperature," she says.

-“In the story the woman noticed her heart rate being above 100, however if you were very fit and active and had a low resting heart rate such as 65, even a 10% increase would bring your heart rate up to 72 beats per minute which is still well within the normal range so you may not notice it,” she added.
+"Ivonne did noticed her heart rate increasing because it went above 100, which is quite high.
+But if you are very fit and active and have a low resting heart rate – 65, say – then even a 10% increase would only bring your heart rate up to 72 bpm which is still well within the normal range, so you may not notice it."

 When can you expect to experience a rise in heart rate?

-“Some women will be aware of an increased pulse rate from the first trimester, others won’t notice it until the 3rd trimester and some women may not be aware of it at all,” Dr Kaye said.
+"Some women will be aware of an increased pulse rate from the 1st trimester; others won't notice it until the 3rd trimester and some women may not be aware of it at all," says Dr Philippa.

 Should you use change in heart rate as an early sign of pregnancy?

-“Not really as it is so variable!”
-Dr Kaye said.
-“If you are someone who regularly monitors your heart rate you may notice a change, but this change could be for a variety of other reasons such as the caffeine from drinking a cup of coffee!
+"Not really as it is so variable!" says Dr Philippa.
+"If you are someone who regularly monitors your heart rate, you may notice a change but this change could be for a variety of other reasons.
+Even the caffeine from drinking a cup of coffee can affect it!

 "I advise waiting until your period is due, or overdue, and then taking a pregnancy test for a more consistent result regarding whether or not you are pregnant.

-“Other symptoms of pregnancy in the first trimester include going to the toilet to pass urine more frequently than normal, fatigue (or more often exhaustion!), tender breasts and nausea with or without vomiting.
+"Other symptoms of pregnancy in the 1st trimester include needing to wee more frequently than normal, fatigue (or more often exhaustion!), tender breasts and nausea with or without vomiting.